kaiser-jan/scriptable-untis/README.md

 You can set what information (views) should be displayed for each widget.\
 To safe battery and bandwidth, the data is updated at the start of every lesson and every few hours outside of school-hours.\
 The fetched data is cached for some time, so the script takes less time, bandwidth and battery to run.\
-Many things can be configured via the configuration file `untis-config.json` in the scriptable folder.
+Many things can be configured via the configuration file `untis-config.json` in the scriptable folder, check the [configuration section](#⚙️-configuration) for details.